Ladislao Pablo Györi: Reception

 The French art critic Jacques Donguy, professor from the Paris 1 Panthéon-Sorbonne University, for whom Győri can be considered among the precursors for digital poetry, stated Győri's Virtual Poetry, a kind of unstable literature, among the production of many dissimilar creators like Timothy Leary, William S. Burroughs or even James Joyce because of their common use of the concept of quantum linguistics, a fluctuating one, which corresponds to the theories of Einstein and Heisenberg, at our post-industrial Electronic Age.
 This type of fluctuating literature takes advantage of the peculiarities of the digital space, as described by Gustavo Romano, to invite the reader to go through its textual architectures, that not only break the linearity of the sentences but also the structure of the words that compose them, inviting to a kind of subatomic navigation at the level of the sign, as in his works Vpoem12 and Vpoem13, developed for the VRML environment, or as in his video Vpoem14 (an example of animated poetry), in which the smallest units of meaning within words recombine, collide and intertwine to generate new meanings.
 The sense remains adrift, but is re-constructed in each collision inside the VR matrix: a “surrounding substance within which something originates”, as comes into sight in this virtual poem from 1996; "forcing a genetic moment", says the author, "obtaining from the very heart of the havoc the possibility of the origin of a new existence".

-To Clemente Padín, Győri was one of the two Latin American precursors at the electronic poetry field in 1997, alongside with the contemporary artist Eduardo Kac.
+To Clemente Padín, Győri was one of the two Latin American precursors at the electronic poetry field in 1997, alongside the contemporary artist Eduardo Kac.
 The Uruguayan poet and performer points out five kinds of Latin American experimental writing: Visual Poetry, Nueva Poesía (close related to Mail art), Performatic Poetry, Holopoetry, and finally, the last stage that subsumes all the previous ones, Virtual Poetry, where the main generator of meanings is the particular bunch of relationships established among all its varied aspects (movement, sound, interactivity, morphing, virtual reality immersion, and so on), including, of course, the verbal and the visual one.